necrocultist/Data-Structures-And-Algorithms/README.md

 # Data-Structures-And-Algorithms
-The repo where I try and implement various algorithms, principles using Data Strcutures.
+The repository where I implement various algorithms and principles using data structures.